Trump suffers second defeat as revised travel ban on hold | Taiwan News

 Robart ordered the government to stop enforcing the ban, which also suspended the nation's acceptance of refugees from around the world, and a three-judge panel from the 9th U.S. Circuit Court of Appeals unanimously declined to reinstate the ban.

-Washington Attorney General Bob Ferguson, who filed the lawsuit that succeeded in blocking the first ban, cheered the Hawaii judge's ruling.

-"It's very exciting," Ferguson said.
-"At this point it's a team effort — multiple lawsuits and multiple states."

-Johnson reported from Seattle.
-Associated Press Writer Ben Nuckols in Greenbelt, Maryland, and Sudhin Thanawala in San Francisco also contributed to this report.
+Sinco Kellehera reported from Honolulu.
+Associated Press Writers Gene Johnson from Seattle and Sudhin Thanawala from San Francisco also contributed to this report.